 Instructions

-- In a shallow bowl, beat the egg with the soy sauce until combined.
-In a separate shallow bowl, combine the panko, sesame seeds, salt and pepper.
+- In a shallow bowl, beat the egg with 1/2 tablespoon of soy sauce until combined.
+In a separate shallow bowl, combine 1/2 cup panko, 1/4 cup sesame seeds, 1/2 teaspoon salt and 1/4 teaspoon pepper.

-- Coat each chicken tenderloin in the egg and then coat it in the panko mixture.
+- Coat each chicken tenderloin in the egg and coat it in the panko mixture.
 Place them on the baking sheet in an even layer.
-Light spray the top of the chicken with cooking spray.
+Lightly spray the top of the chicken with cooking spray.

 - Bake the chicken for 15 minutes and then flip each piece over.
 Bake it for 10 to 15 minutes longer or until the chicken is cooked through.
 Drizzle the chicken with sesame oil, if using.